inject1337dotdll/csfv/README.md

 Error Handling

-The script handles errors related to file operations and hash computations.
+Comprehensive SFV handles errors related to file operations and hash computations.
 Error messages will be displayed in the console and logged to the verification results file.
 License

-This script is provided as-is without any warranty.
+Comprehensive SFV is provided as-is without any warranty.
 Use it at your own risk.